New theoretical Fe II templates for bright quasars: Results

 \subsubsection{HE 0413-4031}

-This quasar has been observed with the Southern African Large Telescope (SALT) for 13 years with the aim of performing the reverberation mapping of the Mg II line and the UV Fe II \citep{zajacek2020,prince2023,zajacek2023}.
-The obtained spectra cover a narrow range around the Mg II line but the spectral shape did not show any strong variability apart from the normalization of the spectrum.
+The observed spectrum of HE 0413-4031 covers a narrow range around the Mg II line but the spectral shape did not show any strong variability apart from the normalization of the spectrum.
 We thus constructed the mean spectrum of this quasar by combining all 32 available data sets for a better S/N ratio.
 The shape of the Mg II line in this source is particularly simple, well fitted as a single kinematic component of the Lorentzian shape.

-We fit all the parameters together (slope and normalization of the power law, normalization and the broadening of the Fe II template, the position, normalization and FWHM of the Mg II) since in case of such a short data range we do not have any possibility to find parts of the spectrum unaffected by Fe II and fit first the underlying power law.
+We fit all the parameters together (slope and normalization of the power law, normalization and the broadening of the Fe II template, the position, normalization, and FWHM of the Mg II) since in case of such a short data range we do not have any possibility to find parts of the spectrum unaffected by Fe II and fit first the underlying power law.

-The narrow spectral range makes the fits not strongly constraining the Fe II templates but the fits are very satisfactory.
+The narrow spectral range ($\lambda_{\rm rest}\sim$ 2700 - 2900 \AA), centered around the broad Mg II line, makes the fits not strongly constraining the Fe II templates but the fits are very satisfactory.
 The results of the spectral fitting are shown in Figure \ref{fig:HE_0413}.
 The best solution corresponds to $\log \Phi_{\rm H}\,(\rm cm^{-2} s^{-1}) = 18.25$, shown in the middle panel of Figure \ref{fig:HE_0413}.
 The best fit FWHM of the Fe II (5400 km s$^{-1}$) is broader than the FWHM of Mg II (4280 km s$^{-1}$) but it comes with a large error.
-Higher turbulent velocity (100 km s$^{-1}$) gives fits with somewhat higher reduced $\chi^2$, and pushes the FWHM of Fe II toward even higher values, at the same time increasing the Fe II intensity.
+Higher microturbulence velocity (100 km s$^{-1}$) gives fits with somewhat higher reduced $\chi^2$, and pushes the FWHM of Fe II toward even higher values, at the same time increasing the Fe II intensity.
 This results from considerable degeneracy between the Fe II normalization and the underlying power law.
-A lower value of the turbulent velocity (20 km s$^{-1}$) gives narrower Fe II lines but the quality of the fit is much worse.
+A lower value of the microturbulence velocity (20 km s$^{-1}$) gives narrower Fe II lines but the quality of the fit is much worse.